stamatelou/twitter_sentiment_analysis/README.md

 access_secret='hidden'
 ```

-You will need to register on Twitter for developer credentials that we’ll be inserting later. datetime and csvwill be used for handling the output and putting the tweets from our stream into a file.
+Use your developer credentials.
+If you do not have them yet, you will need to register on [Twitter for a developer account](https://developer.twitter.com/en/apply-for-access) and the request your credentials.

  Create a listening socket in the local machine (server) with a predefined local IP address and a port.